p4jo/Tubemarine_Server/README.md

 ```
 You may want to replace `python3` with a working python installation (I think >=3.7 is required)
 ### Test
-Running `Steuerung.py` starts a console controller and allows you to test the motors
+Running `Steuerung.py` starts a console controller and allows you to test the motors.
+The `serverHTTPServer.py` contains the server-side application for the Tubemarine_Controller.
+By default it runs on port `6767`.
 ```
 cd /home/pi/Tubemarine_Server
 .venv/bin/python3 Steuerung.py